mmplisskin/d.o.-rails-droplet-deploy/README.md

 This is not completly necessary at first but if you have memory issues and do not want to upgrade it may be a good temporary solution.
 You can paste the entire script below, here is a summary:

-make the swapfile
+* Make the swapfile
-change the swap permissions
+* Change the swap permissions
-use the swapfile
+* Use the swapfile
-Make the swapfile permanent
+* Make the swapfile persistent
-change the swappiness and cache make the changes persistent
+* Change the swappiness and cache
+* Make the changes persistent

 ```